microsoft/TIPS/README.md

 python EIoU_Evaluation.py --prediction_dir <prediction_files_folder> --ground_truth_file <ground_truth_file>
 ```

-The detailed format of each task is at [Evaluation ReadMe](./evaluation/README.md).

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a